Deep-MI/fsqc/README.md

 quickly glimpsing through the processing results.
 Note that no display manager is required for this module, i.e. it can be run on a remote server, for example.

+- surfaces module

+This module allows for the automated generation of surface renderings of the left and right pial and inflated surfaces, overlaid with the aparc annotation.
+These images will be saved to the 'surfaces' subdirectory that will be created within the output directory.
+These images can be used for quickly glimpsing through the processing results.
+Note that no display manager is required for this module, i.e. it can be run on a remote server, for example.

 - fornix module

 This is a module to assess potential issues with the segmentation of the